os-fpga/1st-CLaaS/README.md

   1. From the dashboard, click "Launch Instance".
   1. Note the tabs at the top for the steps to select, configure, and launch our instance.
-  1. You are currently in "Choose AMI"
+  1. You are currently in "Choose AMI".

     - Click "AWS Marketplace" on the left.
     - Enter "FPGA" in the search box.
     - Select "FPGA Developer AMI".
     - "Continue".

   1. You are now in "Choose Instance Type".
 (See tabs and heading at the top).
     - Select f1.2xlarge (in "North Virginia").
   1. Default configuration is generally good, but we do need to open up a few ports.
 We'll open 8888 as the default development port for the webserver.
 And, we'll open a port for remote desktops.
 Jump ahead by clicking the tab "Configure Security Group".

     - Provide a name for a new security group (e.g. "fpga-webserver-dev") and a description (e.g. "For development using https://github.com/alessandrocomodi/fpga-webserver").
     - For webserver:
       - "Add Rule"